NOAA-EMC/hpc-stack/README.md

 ## Known Issues

-- ESMF beta snapshot 27 does not work on macOS. `stack_mac` installs beta 21 instead.

 - NetCDF-C++ does not build with LLVM Clang.
 It can be disabled by setting `disable_cxx: YES` in the stack file under the NetCDF section.